PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 Cubyz is not a realistic game.
 The world is very whimsical and has rules of its own, sometimes inspired by the real world, but never copied without a good reason.

 ### Avoid Excessive Additions
 Unless there is a genuine functional reason for a variant or addition to be added, they should be avoided.
-Try to use or modify existing items and blocks first before creating new ones.
+Try to use or modify existing content first before creating new stuff.

 ## Player Engagement
 ### "How would the player feel?"